Less is more: Probabilistic reduction is best explained by small-scale predictability measures: Introduction

-However, the cognitive plausibility of large language models as applied toward language production is unclear.
-Firstly, it is unknown what knowledge speakers draw on during language production, and how a speaker might efficiently estimate a word's probability in context.
-The broad consensus in language production research is that speakers do not plan their utterances entirely in advance, and instead plan their utterances relatively incrementally \cite{ferreira2002incremental,futrell2023information,guhe2020incremental,pickering2013forward}.
-So, the language production system might plan utterances at a lower level of granularity (e.g., one or two nearby words), or perhaps a larger one \cite{momma2021filling}.
-Here we show that local probabilities suffice for the computation of probabilistic reduction, particularly when considering the computational efficiency of phrase-level retrieval \cite{arnon2013more,bannard2008stored}.
+Long-distance context sensitivity of the process of multiword production is at odds with the broad consensus in language production research that speakers do not plan their utterances entirely in advance, and instead plan their utterances relatively incrementally \citep{ferreira2002incremental,futrell2023information,guhe2020incremental,meyer1996lexical,pickering2013forward}.
+So, the language production system might plan utterances at a lower level of granularity (e.g., one or two nearby words), or perhaps a larger one when certain kinds of long-distance dependencies are considered \citep{momma2021filling}.
+It is widely believed that speakers store multiword sequences in long-term memory and that doing so promotes production fluency \citep{arnon2013more,bannard2008stored,morgan2024productive,siyanova2018production}.
+Here we show that local probabilities suffice for the computation of probabilistic reduction, and phrase-based representations are more plausible units of retrieval when considering the computational efficiency of phrase-level retrieval.

-To assess this possibility, the experiments described in this paper compare and contrast probability estimates of words derived from n-gram and LLM estimates, which are then incorporated as predictors in regression analyses of whole-word phonetic duration.
-We analyze four spontaneous speech corpora of American English: the Buckeye Corpus \cite{pitt2005buckeye}, the Corpus of Regional African American Language (CORAAL; \citealp{kendall2013speech,kendall2018corpus}), Switchboard-NXT \cite{calhoun2010nxt} of \citet{upadhye2025back}, and the CANDOR corpus \cite{reece2023candor} from \citet{clark_relationship_2025}.
-Critically, our analyses include critical prosodic covariates that are known to affect word durations \cite{bishop2018anticipatory,baker2009variability} (Section \S\ref{prosodic}) and which we show to be partially confounded with language model probabilities (Section \S \ref{upadhye-replication}).
+To assess these competing accounts, the experiments described in this paper compare and contrast probability estimates of words derived from n-gram and LLM estimates, which are then incorporated as predictors in regression analyses of whole-word phonetic duration.
+We analyze four spontaneous speech corpora of American English: the Buckeye Corpus \citep{pitt2005buckeye}, the Corpus of Regional African American Language (CORAAL; \citealp{kendall2013speech,kendall2018corpus}), Switchboard-NXT \citep{calhoun2010nxt} of \citet{upadhye2025back}, and the CANDOR corpus \citep{reece2023candor} from \citet{clark_relationship_2025}.
+Critically, our analyses include important utterance-level prosodic covariates that are known to affect word durations (\citealp{bishop2018anticipatory,baker2009variability}; Section \S\ref{prosodic}).